WORLD PEACE is a Local Issue

 Events and Awards

-WORLD PEACE is a LOCAL ISSUE was shown to both Houses of Congress and broadcast on PBS stations nationwide.
-It won First Place in the Alliance for Community Media Hometown Video Awards in 1983 and Best Film in the Palo Alto Film Festival.
+An early version (1983) of WORLD PEACE is a LOCAL ISSUE was shown to both Houses of Congress and won First Place in the National Alliance for Community Media Media Hometown Video Competition.